-The NEGBINOM.DIST Function is categorized under Statistical functions.
+The NEGBINOM.DIST Function is categorized under Excel Statistical functions.
 It will calculate the negative binomial distribution probability.
-It will get the probability mass function or the cumulative distribution function for a negative binomial distribution.
+It determines the probability mass function or the cumulative distribution function for a negative binomial distribution.
 For example, using the function, we can find out the probability that when a coin is tossed, we will get 10 heads before we get 12 tails.
 This guide will break down the Excel negative binomial distribution formula.

-For the negative binomial distribution, we will fix the number of successes but uses a variable number of trials.
+For the negative binomial distribution, we will fix the number of successes but use a variable number of trials.
 NEGBINOM.DIST will calculate the probability of a given number of failures occurring before a fixed number of successes.

 The NEGBINOM.DIST function uses the following arguments: